ElmorjaniMohamed/Wiki-/README.md

 3. Run the SQL script in `database.sql` to set up the database.
 4. Launch the application and start creating, discovering, and sharing knowledge effortlessly!

-Join WikiCraft and revolutionize your knowledge-sharing experience!
+Join WikiGenius and revolutionize your knowledge-sharing experience!